lifecinemas/misopack1_beta/README.md

 * `strangeland` course has a few broken textures, no clue why.
 Looks glitchy in one specific area of the map.
 Tried everything I could think of and still no luck.
 Ignoring this for now.
 * `cuddles-9` starting platform is too small.
 Also, remove the invisible walls, except for the back one.
 * The tele doors (zensn, short1, egypt6, cuddles-9) appear to be darker than the rest of the tele doors.
-* pk3 file is way too large (70MB+).
+* pk3 file is way too large (almost 80MB).
 Need to find a way to reduce filesize.
 Possibly change texture directories / compress them.

 LATEST CHANGES:
 * `1/6/2018:`